 We all know that the recent viral outbreak (Covid-19) has really taken its toll on the global business.
 Previously, all businesses have to worry about was ensuring their employees were happy and productive (which they could do by offering the correct office supplies and also the right benefits for the job).
-But now there’s a lot more that business will have to worry about due to this outbreak.
+But now there’s a lot more that businesses will have to worry about due to this outbreak.
 For many businesses, a lot of their key employees are off sick because they have contracted this disease.
 This has raised the worry of employees not returning to work due to contracting long covid and becoming seriously unwell.
 Many companies turn to Sentient HR services, or HR services from other businesses, to give them advice on their options regarding employee absence.
 It is important that both employers and employees understand their entitlements.
 Many employees who contract the disease have found themselves needing to take long periods off work – you can view a link here to seek advice on disability insurance when unable to work.
 Not only does this put their own health at risk, but it also jeopardizes the business too as they can’t function or perform as well as possible.
 Thankfully, there are tax efficient life insurance policies for businesses to take out just in case anything drastic were to happen to their employees.
 Losing a valued employee is hard enough but then having their loss impact the business too may just ruin the business for good.
 However, some businesses have had to let their employees go because they simply can’t afford to keep them employed.
 In just the US, to date, a staggering 36 million people have filed for unemployment claims – making it the highest since the Great Depression of the ’30s.

 To keep this number at bare minimum, the US Government had to announce a relief package for small businesses in the form of the SBA Loans which we have already discussed in our last article.

 Needless to say that the businesses were quick to jump in to avail this opportunity, however, as it was expected, even this huge, $2 Trillion relief package was not sufficient to keep many businesses afloat.